LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

 -  a **child**, referring to an element one level below a particular node,

-as shown in Fig. :numref:`fig-node_parentChildSibling`, with navigation through the tree nodes running from start-point nodes through lower-level nodes to the end-point leafs.
+as shown in :numref:`fig-node_parentChildSibling`, with navigation through the tree nodes running from start-point nodes through lower-level nodes to the end-point leafs.